Wide-angle Image Rectification: A Survey: Image Rectification

 \subsubsection{Multi-view Methods}

 Image rectification heavily depends on the structure information in the image, e.g. straight lines.
 Compared to lines, points are more primitive features.
-Images may not have enough lines but contain many distinctive keypoints.
-In this case, if multiple images of the same scene taken from different views are available, the image can be rectified based on point correspondence.
+Image with few lines may contain many distinctive keypoints.
+In this case, if multiple images of the same scene taken from different views are available, the image can be rectified based on point correspondence, as in the self-calibration methods \citep{faugeras_CameraSelfcalibrationTheory_1992, maybank_TheorySelfcalibrationMoving_1992,fraser_DigitalCameraSelfcalibration_1997,kang_CatadioptricSelfcalibration_2000}.
 And the other advantage that using points instead of lines is that the detection of points is faster, more stable and accurate than that of lines in distorted images.
-Specifically, when the camera is assumed to be a standard pinhole camera, point correspondence in multi-view images can be described by the epipolar geometry \citep{hartley_MultipleViewGeometry_2003}, i.e., given a point in one view, the corresponding point in the other view must be on a line, called epiploar line.
+Specifically, when the camera is assumed to be a standard pinhole camera, point correspondence in multi-view images can be described by epipolar geometry \citep{hartley_MultipleViewGeometry_2003}.
 When images are distorted, the epipolar constraint will be broken \citep{zhang_EpipolarGeometryTwo_1996,stein_LensDistortionCalibration_1997,barreto_FundamentalMatrixCameras_2005}.
-Therefore, the deviation of corresponding points from the epiploar line can be used to measure the distortions.
-Minimizing the sum of the deviation distance lead to the best-fitted distortion parameters.
-Denoting that $[x_u, y_u]^\mathsf{T}$ and $[x_u^{\prime}, y_u^{\prime}]^\mathsf{T}$ are two correspondence points in two views without distortions, the epiploar line constraint is formulated as:
+Therefore, the deviation of corresponding points from the epipolar line can be used to measure the distortions.
+Minimizing the sum of the deviation distance leads to the best-fitted distortion parameters.
+Denoting that $[x_u, y_u]^\mathsf{T}$ and $[x_u^{\prime}, y_u^{\prime}]^\mathsf{T}$ are two correspondence points in two views without distortions, the epipolar line constraint is formulated as:

 where $\mathbf{F}$ is the $3 \times 3$ fundamental matrix \citep{hartley_MultipleViewGeometry_2003}.
 Assuming the images are taken by identical cameras and the distortion model in all views are the same, we have: